Our work should:

 2. Be usable and accessible.
 If it doesn’t work for the user – it doesn’t work at all.

-3. Not form unhealthy behaviours that keep people around for longer than they intend.
+3. Not form unhealthy behaviours that keep people online for longer than they intend.

 4. Be free of low-quality content and advertisement.

-9. Be open and humble.
-We want to be fun, kind and approachable while still being the best in our field, no smoke and mirrors.
+8. Be open and humble.
+We want to be fun and kind while still being the best in our field.

 Joining the post-silicon-valley movement, we’ve realized that the Internet giants can't be relied upon to design and maintain gratifying and reliable digital services.
 The systems and incentives are often in direct conflict.